loucks1/Directolor/README.md

 This differs from Wevolor (https://wevolor.com/) in that you DON'T need a Levolor 6 button remote.

+Typical usage:

+1.	download solution, install to your libraries folder
+2.	open the GetBlindCodes example
+3.	choose to either copy the Directolor remotes to your remotes or copy your remotes to Directolor

+Copy Directolor remotes to your remotes:
+1.	open the battery door on your remote
+2.	using a paper clip or similar, put the remote into duplicate mode
+3.	hold the all key on your current remote
+4.	using the serial monitor, choose the correct remote, and send the join command
+5.	reset your shades to the remote you just duplicated

+Copy your remotes to Directolor:
+1.	using the serial monitor, put Directolor into Remote Search Mode
+2.	press the stop button on your current remote with a single channel selected
+3.	using the serial monitor, dump the remote codes
+4.	copy the remote codes into Directolor.h

+Test that you can control your shades via the serial monitor (open, close, stop, etc)

+Once it is working, open the Directolor example.
+Update your WiFi params.
+Connect to http://directolor (or the IP address - logged to serial monitor) Test that you can control your shades via the web interface

+Please report any issues here.

 To connect the ESP32 to the NRF24L01+ connect:
 <br>(Some have recommended a 10uF cap across ground and 3.3V - I haven't needed the cap.)
 <table>